 - Are there any other child-related issues that you want to include in your agreement?
 For example, is religious upbringing or medical treatment decision-making an issue?

 There are three ways to divide up parental rights and responsibilities: "shared," "sole," and "allocated."
 In many cases where it is safe for both parents to make decisions together, and where parents have made decisions together in the past, your parental rights and responsibilities will be "shared."
 The court order may specify how those will be shared.
-In certain cases, where one parent has abandoned the child or is violent, the court may give "sole parental rights" to the other parent.
+In certain cases, where one parent has abandoned the child or if one parent has prevented the other parent from making decisions in the past, the court may give "sole parental rights" to the other parent.
 Sometimes the court will "allocate" the rights and duties between the parents if that is in the best interest of the children.
 "Allocated parental rights" might include allowing one parent to make final decisions after consulting with the other parent, or dividing specific decisions between the parents.

 NOTE: While making these decisions, it is always important to put your children first.
 Learn more about parenting through a divorce or separation by visiting our new Families Change Guide.